alxndrTL/mamba.py/README.md

 ## Examples
 There are two basics examples available :
 - ```example_llm.ipynb``` : load a Mamba model with pretrained weights (from 130M to 2.8B from HuggingFace)
-- ```example_e2e_training.ipynb``` : an end-to-end training example where a Mamba model is employed as a world model for a simple 3-3 grid game.
+- ```example_e2e_training.ipynb``` : an end-to-end training example where a Mamba model is employed as a world model for a simple 3-3 grid game (training is not completed, the model should be larger).

 ## Sources and where to learn more